wp-plugins/contexture-page-security/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Fixed a bug that caused "Protect this page" to incorrectly return an error under WP 3.3
+* More fixes and tweaks coming soon!

 = 1.5.4 =
 * Added a French translation (thanks, Sparza!)
 * Fixed a bug that could prevent adding users with expiring memberships